orthecreedence/cl-async/base.md

 libevent would normally exit, taking your app with it), logging, and default application error handling.

+`start-event-loop` returns 1 if the event loop exited naturally, and 0 if it was forced to close via [exit-event-loop](#exit-event-loop).

 {% highlight cl %}
-;; definition:
-(start-event-loop start-fn &key fatal-cb logger-cb default-event-cb catch-app-errors)

 ;; example:
 (start-event-loop (lambda () (format t "Event loop started.~%")))
 {% endhighlight %}